yairp03/HoradotTV/README.md

 ## GUI App

 The GUI app is currently on hold.
-Contributors who are willing to help utilize the `HoradotAPI` library to build the GUI app are welcome to contact me.
+Contributors willing to help utilize the `HoradotAPI` library to build the GUI app are welcome to contact me.

 ## Future Development